 That raises concerns that Chinese officials could influence Americans by manipulating the app algorithm.
 Bloomberg notes that an American teenager was banned from the platform in 2019 for criticizing China's treatment of Muslim Uyghurs, though that ban was later lifted.
 And like other social media apps, TikTok collects vast amounts of data on its users — a big reason that states are now banning the app from government devices.
 "All of these things are in the hands of a government that doesn't share our values, and that has a mission that's very much at odds with what's in the best interests of the United States," FBI Director Christopher Wray said in December.
 "That should concern us."

-TikTok doesn't want to lose its American audience, obviously.
-(Officials have acknowledged that China-based workers can access some info, but says TikTok hasn't actually turned over data to the government.)
-So the company has launched "Project Texas," an effort to "isolate sensitive data from its American users so that only staff in the U.S. will have access."
+In terms of a full nationwide ban, TikTok doesn't want to lose its American audience, obviously.
+Officials have acknowledged that China-based workers can access some Americans' info, but says TikTok hasn't actually turned over data to the government.
+So the company launched "Project Texas," an effort to "isolate sensitive data from its American users so that only staff in the U.S. will have access."
 That's an expensive undertaking, but TikTok CEO Shou Zi Chew seems to think it's worth it.
 "I'm very confident that … we will come up with a solution that will reasonably address the national security concerns," he said in November.
 But that effort clearly hasn't allayed the concerns of American officials.

 Wait.
 Didn't the Trump administration do something about TikTok?

 In August 2020, then-President Donald Trump signed an executive order that essentially banned TikTok and another app, WeChat, from the United States.
-The ban never went into effect — there were the usual legal challenges — and in June 2021, the Biden administration reversed the order alongside a promise to evaluate the risks of China-based apps to U.S. national security.
-But even some Democrats have come around to the notion that Trump was right the first time.
-"As painful as it is for me to say, if Donald Trump was right and we could've taken action then, that'd have been a heck of a lot easier than trying to take action in November of 2022," Warner told Vox.
+The ban never went into effect — there were legal challenges — and in June 2021, the Biden administration reversed the order alongside a promise to evaluate the risks of China-based apps to U.S. national security.
+But some Democrats have reluctantly suggested that Trump may have had the right idea.
+"As painful as it is for me to say, if Donald Trump was right and we could've taken action then, that'd have been a heck of a lot easier than trying to take action in November of 2022," Sen. Mark Warner (D-Va.) told Vox.
 "The sooner we bite the bullet, the better."